F&CS

 President and CEO

-Michael McSurdy brings nearly three decades of professional experience to Family & Children’s Service.
-Michael has a Master’s Degree in Expressive Therapy from the University of Louisville.
-He began his career as a child and family therapist.
-After serving as Program Manager of the Foster Care, Adoptions, and Independent Living Program for the UT College of Social Work, Michael then served as Director of Foster Care Services for the Tennessee Department of Children’s Services, where he supervised statewide policy development and foster care programs.
-After years of public service, Michael began his non-profit career at Oasis Center, where he served as Vice President for Programs for eight years.
-While at Oasis, he was awarded a scholarship from the Center for Non-Profit Management and obtained an MBA from Vanderbilt’s Owen School of Business in 2009.
-Michael became President & CEO of F&CS in 2011.
+Michael McSurdy has served the Nashville community in various roles for 30+ years.
+Prior to entering the workforce, Michael earned a BA from Sewanee and an MA in expressive therapy from the University of Louisville.
+He began his career as a child and family therapist at a Nashville community mental health center.
+After next serving as Program Manager of the Foster Care, Adoptions, and Independent Living Programs for the UT College of Social Work, Michael then served as Director of Foster Care and Adoption for the Tennessee Department of Children’s Services (TNDCS).
+At TNDCS, he supervised statewide policy development and custodial programs.
+After these years of service, Michael joined Oasis Center, where he was Vice President for Programs for eight years.
+While at Oasis, he was awarded a scholarship from the Center for Non-Profit Management and in 2011 earned an MBA from Vanderbilt’s Owen School.
+Michael became President & CEO of Family & Children’s Service in 2011.

 Chief Financial Officer